EVIE & ARTHUR

 Will there be a welcome party or rehearsal dinner?
 If so, when and where?

-Yes, there will be a Welcome Party on the evening of Friday, September 4th for all guests to kick off the weekend celebrations.
+Yes, there will be a Welcome Party on the evening of Friday, September 4th at the Sheer Bastion at the Cugo Gran Macina hotel in Senglea at 6 pm for all guests to kick off the weekend celebrations.
 Location and time to be announced.
 The attire for the evening is cocktail attire—elevated and festive, but not overly formal.

 There will not be a traditional rehearsal dinner, as the Welcome Party will serve as the main pre-wedding gathering.